bmandracchia/bioMONAI/README.md

 facilitate interoperability, reproducibility, and community collaboration in biomedical research.

-For more information, the documentation can be found [here](https://bmandracchia.github.io/bioMONAI/).
+For more information, bioMONAI documentation can be found [here](https://bmandracchia.github.io/bioMONAI/).

 ## Table of Contents